priyankaghule2906/java-notes/src/main/java/multithreading.md

 System.out.println("Result from Callable: " + result);
 executor.shutdown();
 ```
+## What is the difference between synchronized and volatile keywords in Java?

+synchronized:

+Purpose: Primarily used for controlling access to shared resources and preventing race conditions.
+It ensures that only one thread can execute a synchronized block or method at a time, providing mutual exclusion.

+Mechanism: Uses intrinsic locks (monitors) associated with objects.
+When a thread enters a synchronized block or method, it acquires the lock.
+Other threads attempting to acquire the same lock will be blocked until the first thread releases it.

+Visibility: Ensures visibility of changes to shared variables across threads.
+When a thread exits a synchronized block, it flushes its changes to main memory.
+When a thread enters a synchronized block, it reads the latest values from main memory.
+This is a side effect of locking, not its primary purpose.

+Atomicity: Provides atomicity for the synchronized block or method.
+Operations within the synchronized block are treated as a single, indivisible unit.

+Performance: Can have a performance overhead due to lock contention and context switching.

+Usage: Can be applied to methods (instance and static) and blocks of code.

+volatile:

+Purpose: Primarily used to ensure visibility of changes to a shared variable across threads.
+It tells the JVM that the variable may be modified by multiple threads, and therefore, it should not cache the variable's value in thread-local memory.

+Mechanism: Works by instructing the JVM to read the variable's value directly from main memory and write changes directly back to main memory, bypassing the CPU cache.
+This ensures that all threads see the most up-to-date value.

+Visibility: Guarantees visibility of changes to the volatile variable.
+Any write to a volatile variable by one thread is immediately visible to all other threads.

+Atomicity: Does not provide atomicity for compound operations (e.g., incrementing a variable: count++ is not atomic).
+It only guarantees atomicity for simple reads and writes of the variable itself.

+Performance: Generally has lower overhead than synchronized because it avoids locking.

+Usage: Can only be applied to instance and static variables.

+When to use which:

+Use synchronized when you need to protect a block of code or a method that performs multiple operations on shared data and requires atomicity.
+It is also necessary when you need to prevent race conditions involving complex state changes.
+Use volatile when you need to ensure visibility of a single shared variable across threads, and you don't need atomicity for compound operations.
+It is useful for simple flags or status indicators that are frequently read by multiple threads.

 ## 6. What is ThreadLocal in java?
 ThreadLocal is a class in Java that allows you to create variables that can only be read and written by the same thread.
 This can be useful in situations where you have multiple threads accessing the same variable, but you want to ensure that each thread has its own isolated copy of the variable